The best hotels in Conakry

 If you're staying in Kaloum, the area around Marché du Niger has street food stalls that run from early morning until around 9pm.
 Don't eat from carts right outside the port though: the hygiene near the waterfront docks is inconsistent.
 Ask your hotel front desk which specific spots are operating well right now because turnover is fast.

-Conakry's best neighborhoods
+Conakry's best hotel regions

 Kaloum is where business gets done and where you want to be if time matters.
 But if you're here for the Atlantic breeze and something resembling a view, Camayenne is worth the extra 20 minutes from the city center.